Luckilyeee/HateSpeech/README.md

 class = class label for majority of CF users.
 0 - hate speech 1 - offensive language 2 - neither

+In this project, I merged the "hate speech" label and "offensive language" label into one lable, then conducted a binary classification work.

 2.Text data preprocessing.

 Remove Noise(punctuation, HTML,……)